Case Questions and Answers

 Are the class members supposed to be against the Lake Powell Pipeline Project?

-No. The issue here is not whether the LPP is needed and when it will be built.
-The issue is that impact fees paid to the WCWCD between 2006 and 2017 were based on the false premise that:
+No. The issue here is not whether the LPP is needed and whether it will be built.
+The issue is that impact fees paid to the WCWCD between 2006 and 2017 were based on conclusions that the plaintiffs here dispute.

-The WCWCD has officially and formally changed its analysis of each of these factors in a manner consistent with what the lawyers for the class members have argued in this case.
-The WCWCD is not basing any of its current impact fees on those mistaken 2006 assumptions, but it still will not refund a part of the fees it collected based on those false assumptions.
+Since this action was filed, the WCWCD has officially and formally changed its impact fee calculations in a manner consistent with what the lawyers for the class members have argued in this case.
+The WCWCD is not basing any of its current impact fees on those disputed 2006 assumptions.

 How much will the potential refunds be?

-In each notice to a potential class member there is an estimate of the total fees that are associated with that person or entity’s name.
-If that potential class member turns out to be the person entitled to a refund, the class experts are stating that the refund, plus seven to twelve years of interest and legal fees, could exceed the amount paid by the class member some years ago.
+This depends on whether the court will agree with a proposed settlement negotiated by attorneys for both the WCWCD and the plaintiff class members.
+In each of the 2022 notices to a potential class member there was an estimate of the total fees that are associated with that person or entity’s name.
+If that potential class member turns out to be the person entitled to a refund, it appears that about 14% of the fees paid would be refunded.

 Who received the notices of the class action?

-The WCWCD and the class attorneys suggested to the Court that the notice be sent to all persons or entities associated with the payment of each of more than 9500 impact fees.
+The WCWCD and the class attorneys suggested to the Court that the notice be sent to all persons or entities associated with the payment of each of almost 10,000 impact fees.
 Notice was sent to:

 · the applicant for the subdivision or building permit which triggered the fee;